Aftercare facial feminization surgery

 Sutures and staples

-- Diclofenac — Every 4 hours, max 3 a day.
+- Diclofenac — Every 6 hours, max 4 a day.

 Swelling and bruising

-- Icepacks —We will give you icepacks during your preop consultation.
-In the guesthouse we also have a cooling system in place especially for the eyes (see video).
+- Icepacks — Icepacks can be found in the fridge in the hallway of the guesthouse.
+We also have a cooling system in place especially for the eyes (see video).
 Use the machine as well as the ice packs as much as possible.
 It really helps.

-- Cleaning — The incision areas should be cleaned carefully on a daily basis by bathing the area, removing the crusts and patting it dry carefully.
+- Cleaning — The incision areas should be cleaned carefully on a daily basis in the shower.
+Remove the crusts and pat the area dry carefully.
+If you don't remove the crusts, there is the risk of getting an ugly scar.
+Removing the crusts is very important.
 After about 2 weeks the wounds will be healed enough to potentially begin applying a special ointment to improve the scars (cicaplast).

 - Washing the hair — If you had forehead surgery the first 2 weeks after surgery you should wash your hair every day.
 For good wound healing, it’s important to remove all blood clots and crusts, even better when you use shampoo.
 Don’t be alarmed if the wound bleeds a little bit while washing your hair.
-If you also have a plaster cast on your nose (rhinoplasty) the plaster should stay dry.
+If you also have an aluminum cast on your nose (rhinoplasty) the cast should stay dry.

 After forehead recontouring